digiltd/oh-rtd-test/Insteon-Hub-Binding.md

     Number Num1 "Depth Sensor" { insteonhub = "device=33.CC.33, bindingType=input_ubyte" }

+## input_percent bindingType

+To declare a sensor that is mapped to a read-only percent type, you can use the input_percent binding type.

+Example:

+    Number Num1 "Some Analog Sensor" { insteonhub = "device=44.DD.44, bindingType=input_percent" }

+## input_on_off bindingType

+To declare a sensor that is mapped to a read-only On/Off type, the input_on_off binding type can be used.

+Example:

+    Switch TheSwitch "Some Read-Only Switch" { insteonhub = "device=55.EE.55, bindingType=input_on_off" }

+## input_open_closed bindingType

+Used to declare a contact sensor.
+This is a read-only type that translates a device's state to Open/Closed events.

+Example:

+    Contact FrontWindow "Front Window" { insteonhub = "device=66.FF.66, bindingType=input_open_closed" }

 ## Multiple Hubs

 If you need to support multiple Insteon Hubs, you can optionally configure them in the openhab.cfg file with unique IDs